 dais – a raised platform on which the high table stood at a medieval banquet

 down-hearth – stone on which a fire was built, usually in the centre of a peasant’s hut

 horse bread -a type of bread made with beans, peas and other general grain

 jelly-bag – muslin bag used for straining jelly

-manchet – a wheat bread often served for lords of the manor
+manchet – a medieval bread made of wheat, often served for lords of the manor

 morat – mulberry juice mixed with honey (sounds delicious!)